AdobeDocs/experience-manager-65.it-IT/help/assets/video.md

    In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then click **[!UICONTROL Load]**.
 See [Obtain a URL for an Asset](/help/assets/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
 Internet Explorer, Chrome, or Safari can then natively play back the video. -->

    Seguire le istruzioni visualizzate da un sito per creare e salvare il file WebVTT.
-Al termine, copiare il contenuto del file di didascalia e incollarlo in un editor di testo normale e salvarlo con un `.vtt` estensione del nome file.
+Al termine, copiare il contenuto del file di didascalia e incollarlo in un editor di testo normale e salvarlo con l&#39;estensione `.vtt`.

    >[!NOTE]
    >